telerik/kendo-ui-core/docs/intro/supporting/browser-support.md

 The Kendo UI PDF generator is tested and supported in the following **desktop** browsers: Internet Explorer 9 and later, recent versions of Chrome, Firefox, Safari and Blink-based Opera.

-PDF export is **not** supported in Internet Explorer 8 and older versions, mobile browsers and hybrid mobile applications, due to browser limitations and CORS-related security restrictions in hybrid apps.
+PDF export is **not** supported in Internet Explorer 8 and older versions, mobile browsers and hybrid mobile applications, due to browser limitations and CORS-related security restrictions in hybrid apps (for example, loading of locally stored font files is not possible in hybrid apps).
+Exporting may work on some mobile devices and in specific scenarios, but official support cannot be claimed at this time.

 ### Charts, Gauges, Barcodes, Diagrams and Maps